Frequently Asked Questions

 If you want to learn more about reviews and ORM in general, please read our white paper.

-We set up a survey for your customers that asks them whether they were happy with your services or not.
-The unhappy ones then get asked to send you their feedback privately, whilst the happy ones get asked to review your business in public where other people can read about it.
+When they do respond, the unhappy ones get asked to send you their feedback privately, whilst the happy ones get asked to review your business in public where other people can read about it.

-Probably not.
-Most of the time they just want to be heard and reassured that somebody's taking their concerns seriously.
+Most of the time unhappy customers just want to be heard and reassured that somebody's taking their concerns seriously.
 We recommend you reply to their feedback in person if they fill out our feedback form, and pledge to them that you are listening to what they have to say.
-Most of the times, that resolves the problem, and you end up with constructive feedback instead of a bad review.
+You could also do things like getting back to the unhappy customer with a coupon or special offer.
+In many cases this resolves the problem, and you end up with constructive feedback instead of a bad review.

 Avoiding a bad review is awesome, but the constructive feedback from our tool is usually extremely useful too.
 You now have a channel to self audit and potentially learn about problems you never knew you had.
 For example, if you run a restaurant and Server A never gets a complaint and Server B gets 4 a day, you can use this information and act on data you otherwise would never have access to.